NinjaBearStudioTech/Documentation/Writerside/topics/combat/advanced_topics/cbt_character_animation.md

 > **Variable Usage**
 >
-> You don’t need to use all variables—many are provided for convenience and can be modified or ignored depending on your needs.
+> You don't need to use all variables—many are provided for convenience and can be modified or ignored depending on your needs.

 All calculations are implemented in dedicated functions, which can be overridden in Blueprint or C++ for further customization.